jsnrlbt/CISSP/README.md

-This is my notes for the CISSP examination
+This are my notes for the CISSP examination